-Youth Work Ireland holds 3 corporate credit cards issued in the name of the CEO, assistant CEO, the assistant to the CEO, the Development Manager and the House Manager.
+Youth Work Ireland holds 3 corporate credit cards issued in the name of the CEO, assistant CEO, and the House Manager.

 Use of credit cards should be minimised and only used when no alternative exists.
 The same rules apply as normal purchases, including authorisation limits.